Richard-Au1/Challenge/README.md

 ## Description

-Horiseon challenge allowed html and basic css to be implemented into a website to be learned.
+Horiseon allowed html and basic css to be implemented into a website.
 Fomatting is important to make sure classes, ids, and other elements are called correctly so element's styles are not overriding each other.
 This was a stepping stone on how to compact and be concise calling to the same class's styles so and not have repeating code in the css file.

 ## Installation